-These are answers to some of the most frequently asked questions about the NYRR DTFS program.
+These are answers to some of the most frequently asked questions about the DTFS program.

 DTFS is open to kids of all athletic abilities in grades 3 through 8 currently attending New York City public and charter schools.

-No, the NYRR DTFS is free for all New York City public and charter schools.
+No, DTFS is free for all New York City public and charter schools.

 New coaches are required to attend an in-person training session and a webinar.
 Returning coaches must attend a webinar.
 Both types of clinics are offered on several occasions between January and March.